Personal profile

 Biography

-Dr Joseph Chen is a Senior Lecturer in Marketing at Macquarie University (Sydney, Australia).
+Dr. Joseph Chen is a Senior Lecturer in Marketing at Macquarie University in Sydney, Australia.
 His research focuses on business ethics issues in marketing, particularly how consumers respond to ethically questionable business practices.
-He has investigated this topic in different contexts, such as brand scandals and crises, data privacy practices in services marketing, and greenwashing in the fast consumption goods.
-He is keen to advise companies to succeed through following ethical practices, managing scandals and crises, and improving product safety and quality to benefit the society.
+He has explored this topic in various contexts, such as brand scandals and crises, data privacy practices in services marketing, technological disruptions, and greenwashing in fast-moving consumer goods.

-Joseph's research attracts attention from international media outlets (e.g., The Conversation and Yahoo News) and has been included in government and public policy reviews (e.g., 2021 Australian Privacy Act Review and the World Health Organization database).
+Joseph's research has garnered attention from international media outlets and has been included in government and public policy reviews, such as the 2021 Australian Privacy Act Review and the World Health Organization database.

-Joseph is a passionate educator.
-His teaching philosophy centres on the core objective of making abstract marketing theories understandable, intellectually stimulating, engaging, and relatable for marketing students in an ever-changing environment.
-In 2023, he won the Learning and Teaching Award (Early Career) at Macquarie Business School and was selected for the Vice-Chancellor’s Highly Commended Finalists.
+As a passionate educator, Joseph's teaching philosophy centers on making abstract marketing theories understandable, intellectually stimulating, engaging, and relatable for marketing students in an ever-changing environment.
+In 2023, he was recognized with the Highly Commended Vice-Chancellor's Learning and Teaching Early Career Award, making him the sole recipient from Macquarie Business School.
+In both 2024 and 2025, he supported Master of Marketing by gaining the Macquarie Business School Course Success Grant.

 Fingerprint